moonylabs/moonylabs.github.io/docs/disclaimer.md

 ## No Warranties or Guarantees

 Moony Labs makes no representations or warranties, express or implied, regarding the Moony protocol, including but not limited to its fitness for a particular purpose, merchantability, security, or non-infringement.
 The protocol is provided "as is" and "as available."
 Users assume all risks associated with interacting with blockchain technology, including potential loss of funds, smart contract vulnerabilities, network congestion, or regulatory changes.
 Moony Labs shall not be liable for any direct, indirect, incidental, consequential, or punitive damages arising from use of the protocol or this documentation.

-## Risks of Blockchain Interaction

-Blockchain technology, including the Solana network and the Moony protocol, involves inherent risks such as volatility, technical failures, cyberattacks, and irreversible transactions.
-Users should be aware that digital assets like MNY may fluctuate in value or become worthless.
-Participation is at your own risk, and Moony Labs disclaims all liability for losses or damages.

 ## Updates to This Disclaimer